-Agriculture: The production of food, fiber, plant materials, and the raising and maintaining of horses, donkeys, mules, and similar livestock and farm animals.Cattle, sheep, goats and other grazing animals are common in the coastal area .... (horses?)Alluvium: clay, silt, sand, gravel, or similar detrital material deposited by running water
+Agriculture: The production of food, fiber, plant materials, and the raising and maintaining of horses, donkeys, mules, and similar livestock and farm animals.

+Alluvium: clay, silt, sand, gravel, or similar detrital material deposited by running water

 Alternative On: Engineered septic and leach field systems that Sonoma County has been authorized to permit on a routine basis.
 Currently these include Filled Land, Shallow Sloping, Pressure Distribution and Mound septic systems.
 The Filled Land and Shallow Sloping systems are similar to Standard Septic System servicing requirements, while Mound and Pressure Distribution Systems require quarterly monitoring, an easement allowing the County to conduct annual monitoring of these systems, and an annual operating permit.